Constitution of the Student Government Association

 Part 3.
 Any group receiving funding from more than one account must show said funding on the current year’s budget report.
 External funding and other University funding must also be shown.

-1.) sent a student representative (missing fewer than tree (3) Senate meetings).
+1) Sent a student representative to SGA Senate meetings, missing fewer than three (3) Senate meetings.